RopSEA/GraphicsProjects/README.md

 ## Assignment 4

-This Assignment was to create a object loader that would compute the bounds and vertex data used to load the object onto the screen from a .obj file starting witht the first object the teapot.
+This assignment was to create a object loader that would compute the bounds and vertex data used to load the object onto the screen from a .obj file starting witht the first object the teapot.
 You as the user would then be able to select between keyboard 1-6 in order to see the given object rotate in 3D space.
 All of which would be colored by the fragment shader to be colored by the normals of the object.

 ## Assignment 5

+Very Similar to the previous assignment, all that was changed here was the perspective of the camera which had changed from a regular view to a birds eye view looking down on all of the objects.

+## Assignment 6